Revisiting university access

 Probably not, if he is suggesting a specific scheme for Trinity College.
 I haven’t worked out the statistics, but if the top 5 of every state school were to be given automatic access to TCD, and assuming they all wanted to go, it would more or less remove all discretion from the College as to whom to admit.
 Furthermore, it would create serious confusion in the rest of the higher education system, and probably a high level of hostility between TCD and the others.
 But even if he is suggesting a sector-wide rule that doesn’t just apply to TCD, it is not immediately obvious that it would work.
 How would the allocation of students from these groups be decided as between the 40 or so Irish higher education institutions?

 I am all in favour of abandoning the points system which, as I have noted previously, has done more to undermine Irish higher education than almost anything else.
 I am also strongly of the view that access for the disadvantaged needs to be addressed much more seriously.
 But the two are not particularly connected.
 The reason for the unsatisfactory participation rate by poorer students is not a result of university selection practices, but of various social and economic factors, including low expectations, bad advice, inadequate personal and family resources, and so forth.
 These need to be addressed as a matter of urgency.

 Some of Paddy Prendergast’s other comments are interesting and show a willingness to address problem areas in higher education.
 It is also good that he understands that the route by which students enter higher education is not satisfactory.
-But on the specifics of access for the disadvantaged, he may want to reflect a little more on what he has proposed here.Explore posts in the same categories: higher education, students, university comment below, or link to this permanent URL from your own site.
+But on the specifics of access for the disadvantaged, he may want to reflect a little more on what he has proposed here.higher education, students, university comment below, or link to this permanent URL from your own site.